Sharpen Up

-Sharpen Up (17 March 1969 – 2 March 1992) was British racehorse and sire.
+Sharpen Up (17 March 1969 – 2 March 1992) was a British racehorse and sire.
 He was one of the leading European two-year-olds of his generation, winning all five of his races including the Seaton Delaval Stakes and the Middle Park Stakes.
 He failed to win in three starts in 1972 and was retired to stud.
 He became a highly successful breeding stallion in both Europe and North America.
 Sharpen Up died in 1992.

 Background

 Sharpen Up was a chestnut horse standing 16.1 hands high with a white blaze and white socks on his hind legs bred and owned by Mimi van Cutsem.
 He was sired by the American stallion Atan, who was retired from racing after winning his only race.
 His dam, Rocchetta, was a full sister to Outcrop, the winner of the Yorkshire Oaks.
 Sharpen Up was trained throughout his racing career by Bernard van Cutsem at the Stanley House tables in Newmarket.